MakeContributions/DSA/algorithms/C/maths/fibonacci-number/README.md

 13
 13
 ```
-2. The code shohuld yield the same output as other version.
+2. The code should yield the same output as other version.

 3. The sum of even Fibonacci numbers below 4000000 should be 4613732.
 [Adapted from Project Euler.net](https://projecteuler.net/problem=2)